š Interview with Steven Yau

 I personally prefer shorter cycles and constant releases to longer, ship once games.
 Mostly because you get to put your work in players hands sooner, get feedback and use that to improve the next release.
 I find that much more fun, engaging and immediate to work on compared to a multi-year development cycle.

 Inversely, if there was a fixed price bracket to target and a target revenue, it would give a sales figure to hit.
 And that would mean you have to ensure that the game design, genre, art style and other factors have the potential to find an audience of that size.
-There are exceptions to this as with anything with breakout hits (Amongst Us comes to mind) but there are a number of videos that talk about thinking about these processes and market research up front: 🎬 Know Your Market: Making Indie Games That Sell (opens in a new tab) and 🎬 The Successful Paradox of Combining Business Strategy with Nonconforming Game Development (opens in a new tab).
+There are exceptions to this as with anything with breakout hits (Amongst Us comes to mind) but there are a number of videos that talk about thinking about these processes and market research up front: š¬ Know Your Market: Making Indie Games That Sell and š¬ The Successful Paradox of Combining Business Strategy with Nonconforming Game Development.

 And if we go to the other end of the spectrum with free-to-play, especially on mobile, the way to monetise is much more closer to retail: